Concannane History, Family Crest & Coats of Arms

 Early History of the Concannane family

-Another 163 words (12 lines of text) covering the years 1640, 1690, 1749, 1732 and 1748 are included under the topic Early Concannane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Concannane research.
+Another 82 words (6 lines of text) covering the years 1640, 1690, 1749, 1732 and 1748 are included under the topic Early Concannane History in all our PDF Extended History products and printed products wherever possible.

 Concannane Spelling Variations